 Pompositticut Farm Day Camp is a co-ed camp for children ages 4-15.
 Situated on a picturesque and historic farm, PFDC Inc. offers Red Cross Swimming Lessons, English Horseback Riding, Nature Activities, Archery, Sports, Creative Arts, Ropes Adventure Course “Project Soar”, and Theater,-Dance -Music.
-Every summer we encourage applicants to apply as PFDC seeks to always provide the best staff and there are positions available in all areas.
+Every summer we encourage applicants to apply as PFDC seeks to provide the best staff and positive educational experiences.
+Accepting applications are available in all areas.
 Each Head Instructor is responsible for planning the daily activities and set-up for each lesson.
-This Instructor will conduct 45-minute classes aided by a Co-Instructor level staff, group supervisors, and Jr. Leaders.
-Some specialized activities will require a second assistant and/or teen, Jr. Leader.
-Each camper group will contain up to 12 children of approximately the same age, with all groups having teen Jr. Leaders assigned for additional assistance.
+This Instructor will conduct a creative and engaging 40-minute class.
+Some specialized activities will require multiple instructors.
+Each campground will contain 12 campers of approximately the same age, a teen Jr. Leader, and a group supervisor.